obsidiansystems/nix-thunk/README.md

 nix-thunk is a lightweight Nix dependency manager, focused on making it easy to contribute improvements back to libraries you depend on.

+nix-thunk does this by creating and managing "thunks" - directories that stand in for full git repositories.
+Like git submodules, they pin a specific commit of the target repository, but unlike git submodules, you don't have to clone them to use them.  nix-thunk makes them "transparent" to Nix scripts, so any script that calls `import path/to/some/thunk` will work the same on the thunk as it does on the original repository.

 ## Installation

 ```bash